-Comprehension and translation questions on selected passages from the prose set text (likely to be Messalina and avunculus meus).
+Comprehension and translation questions on selected passages from the prose set text (likely to be Apuleius Metamorphoses).

 A variety of longer answer questions based on literary appreciation, including an 8 mark commentary and 10 mark synoptic essay.

 All questions to be answered in English based on Latin stimulus passages.